Buntess/fMRI-Flow-Quantification/README.md

 # fMRI Inflow Effect Quantification

 This repository contains MATLAB tools and scripts for simulating and quantifying inflow effects in functional Magnetic Resonance Imaging (fMRI).
-The project models CSF flow signal in different geometries — specifically pipes and funnels — and evaluates the robustness of these models against noise and geometric assumptions.
+The project models CSF flow signal in different geometries (pipes and funnels) and evaluates the robustness of these models against noise and geometric assumptions.

 ## Project Structure